Today's Articles

 Enoch Mankayi Sontonga, a Xhosa, was born in Uitenhage in the Eastern Cape Colony.
 He trained as a teacher at the Lovedale Institution and subsequently worked as a teacher and choirmaster at the Methodist Mission school in Nancefield, near Johannesburg, for eight years.

-The first verse and chorus of "Nkosi Sikelel' iAfrika" was composed in 1897, and it was originally intended to be a school anthem.
+The first verse and chorus of "Nkosi Sikelel' iAfrika" was composed in 1897 and originally intended to be a school anthem.
 Some sources say he wrote the tune the same year, but others contend that Joseph Parry wrote the song as "Aberystwyth" and that Sontonga merely wrote new words.
-It was first sung in public in 1899 at the ordination of Reverend Mboweni, who was the first Tsonga Methodist minister.
+It was first sung in public in 1899 at the ordination of Reverend Mboweni, the first Tsonga Methodist minister.
 Later the Xhosa poet Samuel Mqhayi wrote a further seven verses.
 Sontonga married Diana Mngqibisa and had a son.

-Enoch Mankayi Sontonga, who is best known for writing the song "Nkosi Sikelel' iAfrika," died on April 18, 1905, his wife died in 1929.
-For many years, the site of Sontonga's grave was unknown, but it was finally located in the "Native Christian" section of the Braamfontein cemetery in the early-1990s.
-One of the reasons why the location of his grave remained a mystery is that it was listed under the name "Enoch" and not by his surname "Sontonga".
+Enoch Mankayi Sontonga, best known for writing the song "Nkosi Sikelel' iAfrika," died on April 18, 1905, and his wife died in 1929.
+The site of Sontonga's grave was unknown for many years, but it was finally located in the "Native Christian" section of the Braamfontein cemetery in the early 1990s.
+One of the reasons why the location of his grave remained a mystery is that it was listed under the name "Enoch" and not by his surname "Sontonga."

 On September 24, 1996, Sontonga's grave was declared a national monument, and then-President Nelson Mandela was unveiled.
 At the same ceremony, the South African Order of Meritorious Service (Gold) was bestowed on Enoch Sontonga posthumously.